 Paludarium Style Tanks

-Paludariums is an aquarium that features both a terrestrial and an aquatic section.
-It’s been gaining popularity amongst the aquascaping community, with many incorporating terrestrial plants on top of the emersed section of wood and rocks, or by forming a hill using aquarium substrate, where terrestrial plants can grow emersed.
+Paludariums present a captivating fusion of terrestrial and aquatic environments, creating a lush ecosystem within a single enclosure.
+It’s been gaining popularity amongst the aquascaping community, with many incorporating terrestrial plants on top of the emersed section of wood and rocks, or forming a hill using aquarium substrate, allowing traditionally aquatic plants to transition to an emersed form as they grow past the water line.
+Paludariums offer a unique canvas for hobbyists to mimic the rich interplay between land and water found in nature, whilst pushing the boundaries of traditional aquascaping.

 Below are some example pictures of beautifully set up paludariums: